-Best 3D Printer Review: Formlabs Form 2 Review – Best Resin 3D Printer of Fall 2018
+Best 3D Printer Review: Formlabs Form 2 Review – Best Resin 3D Printer in 2019

-3D Printer Review: 2018 Peopoly Moai Review – Best Value Resin 3D Printer
+Moai 3D Printer Review: 2019 Peopoly Moai Review – Best Value Resin 3D Printer

 Who it’s for: Anyone interested in testing a resin printer without busting their budget.

 Why you should buy it: Because this little black and blue box makes astonishing 3D prints.
 In the right hands, you can expect semi-professional results.

 How much you’ll pay: Shop around a little, and you can pick up the Anycubic Photon for $390.